RichardDooling/ArtBizLaw/README.md

 * [One sorely neglected blog](http://dooling.com).
 * [Twitter @RichardDooling](http://twitter.com/richarddooling).

-This is a public repository of the files I use to teach Entertainment Law.
+This is a public repository of the files I use to Law & Business for Artists course.
 Since it's open to all, please read the following:

 ### I Disclaim